 George Salter & Co.

 West Bromwich, England, UK

 The typebars on these extraordinary machines stand erect in a semi-circular front downstrike fashion similar to that of early Bar-Lock machines.
-Though, unlike the Bar-Lock machines that have a 7-row shiftless double keyboard, the typebars of the Salter are controlled by a three-row double-shift keyboard.
+Unlike the Bar-Lock machines that have a 7-row shiftless full double keyboard, the typebars of the Salter are controlled by a three-row double-shift keyboard.
 The no.6 model is generally divided into two categories: ink pad models and ribbon models.
 Ink pad models were produced first.
-The ribbon variant is pictured here.
+The latter ribbon variant is pictured here.

 One thing that is very quickly noticed about this typewriter is its distinctive architectural aesthetic and an almost perfect geometrically inspired 10-1/2" cubed footprint.
 The machine, to me, resembles the Greco-Roman Garni Temple in Armenia.
 Further adding to the typewriter's charm are the stunning gold decals and the gold & green pinstripes that run the frame's edges.
 It's just a beautiful typewriter!

 Just like the no.5 model is easily distinguishable by its curved keyboard, the no.6 has a pair of equally distinguishable pillars on both

 sides of the typebars that were eliminated with the no.7 & 10 (see photo to the left).
 The Salter is know to have been rebranded as the Salter-Perfect, Roya-Express, Birch and Rapide.
 Email me at Antikey.Chop@gmail.com